DLLL Iron Condor Strategy

 Frequently asked questions

-- A iron condor on DLLL is the iron condor strategy applied to DLLL (etf).
+A iron condor on DLLL is the iron condor strategy applied to DLLL (etf).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With DLLL etf trading near $73.48, the strikes shown on this page are snapped to the nearest listed DLLL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DLLL etf at $29.17 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed DLLL chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the DLLL iron condor priced on this page is roughly $65.55 and $79.45 at expiration, derived from end-of-day chain premiums.
+The breakeven for the DLLL iron condor priced on this page is roughly $26.65 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current DLLL market-implied 1-standard-deviation expected move is approximately 43.23%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The DLLL market-implied 1-standard-deviation expected move in the same options snapshot is approximately 45.21%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.